JeffDeCola/concourse-resource-template/docs/_includes/README.md

 #### PART 2 - PUT Something

-In this example, I will mimic a push/deploy and place a file `put_fetch.json` in the working directory.
+In this example, I will mimic a push/deploy to STUFF and place a file `put_fetch.json` in the working directory.

-It is important you must recheck version here. **So you must get it.**
+It is important you must recheck version here. **So you must get the version.**

 #### PART 3 - Output